Talat Hussain (actor)

-Talat Hussain Warsi (18 September 1940 – 26 May 2024) was a Pakistani actor and radio host.
+Talat Hussain Warsi (18 September 1942 – 26 May 2024) was a Pakistani actor and radio host.

 The son of Shaista Begum, who was one of the pioneering voices of Radio Pakistan, he was called "the Pakistani Laurence Olivier" for his versatility and his later role as mentor to other actors.

 Early life and education

-Talat Hussain was born in Delhi, British India on 18 September 1940, his parents moving to Karachi soon after partition, where his mother Shaista Begum joined Radio Pakistan as a broadcaster.
+Talat Hussain was born in Delhi, British India on 18 September 1942, his parents moving to Karachi soon after the partition, where his mother Shaista Begum joined Radio Pakistan as a broadcaster.
 His father was a civil servant.

 He earned his Bachelor of Arts degree from Islamia College and in 1972 he enrolled in the London Academy of Music and Dramatic Arts.

 Career

-1960s-1970s:Early work in radio and cinema
+1960s-1970s: Early work in radio and cinema

 One of his first movies was Chiragh Jalta Raha (1962), where he played a supporting role, now considered a classic, and in 1967 he joined Radio Pakistan as a voiceover artist.

 He then shared the screen with some important names of Pakistan's cinema, such as Waheed Murad in Ishara (1969) or Mohammad Ali in Insaan Aur Admi (1970).

-1970s-1980s:Rise to prominence through television
+1970s-1980s: Rise to prominence through television

 In the 1970s and the 1980s the country witnessed the rise of PTV television serials, Talat Hussain playing lead roles in popular serials such as Bandish (1976).

-1990s-2010s:Mature character roles
+1990s-2010s: Mature character roles

 In the later part of his career he used to play character roles marked by maturity, like in Kashkol (1993).